1. What are Google Meet games?

 Create a meeting on your online calendar and ask employees to RSVP for the same.
 Share the meeting link on your team communications channel as well, if needed.

 - Select an activity:

-Choose a set of Google Meet activities or games to play with your remote team.
+Choose a set of Google Meet activities or google meet games to play with your remote team.
 It can be charades, scavenger hunt, etc. Ensure you have explained the rules of the online games to play on Google Meet to all members.
 Ask members to switch on their videos as and when needed for your Google Hangout games.